Roverworld212/projects/README.md

 #
 # Q: Should I use this code?
 # A: Maybe
-Unity: Yes, RoverOS: No, Linux: No (unless its g2sd or whatever it was called then Yes)
+Unity: Yes, RoverOS: No, Linux: No (unless its gs2d then Yes)
 #
 # Yes I know the kernel build script isn’t finished
 I will finish that at some point... maybe